suwen0/site/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Mathematical and Computation Finance, Mathematical Institute, *University of Oxford*.
+I am a Ph.D. student in Mathematical Institute, *University of Oxford*.

 I am supervised by *Prof. Blanka Horvath* and supported by *J.P.
 Morgan* through [CDT in Mathematics of Random Systems](https://www.randomsystems-cdt.ac.uk/).